OSGeo/gdal/doc/source/development/rfc/rfc90_read_compressed_data.rst

      * format dependent, and driver dependent (some drivers might not be able to
      * return those extra information without doing a rather costly processing).
      *
-     * For example, a driver might return "image/jpeg;frame_type=SOF0_baseline;"
+     * For example, a driver might return "JPEG;frame_type=SOF0_baseline;"
      * "bit_depth=8;num_components=3;subsampling=4:2:0;colorspace=YCbCr", and
-     * consequently "image/jpeg" can be passed as the pszFormat argument of
+     * consequently "JPEG" can be passed as the pszFormat argument of
      * ReadCompressedData().
 For JPEG, implementations can use the
      * GDALGetCompressionFormatForJPEG() helper method to generate a string like
      * above from a JPEG codestream.
      *
      * Several values might be returned.
 For example,
-     * the JPEGXL driver will return "image/jxl", but also potentially "image/jpeg"
+     * the JPEGXL driver will return "JXL", but also potentially "JPEG"
      * if the JPEGXL codestream includes a JPEG reconstruction box.
      *
      * In the general case this method will return an empty list.